-DOCUMENT KEY POINTS MASTERPLAN OPPORTUNITIES ASPECT GROUP City of Ryde Integrated Open Space Plan 2012 (cont'd) Conclusions made on current participation included: highest participation across the City is in informal activities placing an emphasis on the need for all parts of the City to cater for walking, bushwalking, cycling and informal open space uses (eg. runabout, play, picnics, BBOs, etc); the high level of social considerations for participation in leisure and recreation activities should be reflected in park design (ample seating, places to meet, plenty of shade, play opportunities).
-The demands and needs analysis identified amongst other conclusions: unstructured recreation, especially walking, aerobics, cycling and swimming account for the highest level of physical activity participation in the City; the natural environment is of high importance to the residents of the City; seniors consider problems of gaining access to open space as their major concern (transport and distance to local open space); factors that may change demand (and thus must be considered as changing needs) include climate change, the demography of new residents and communities, changing trends in recreation preference and changing economic conditions; the capacity of existing parks requires to be extended if current recreation and leisure needs are to be better met; a strategic approach to developing an extensive network of recreational and natural corridors will need to Eity are to be enhanced and access to local, district and regional open space is to be improved.
-The Plan includes an Open Space Structure Plan that identifies the Reserve as one of five principal bushland reserves and site divithin a principal recreation in indicates that the Kunzea Walk along Buffalo Creek and the Stranger Creek Walk form pedestrian links within the corridor from Lane Cove River to Ryde.
-The implementation plan proposes, amongst a suite of actions, for open space to extend the capacity of existing pervese, intergrate and enhance natural values i Provide facilities for walkers and passive users such as seating, shade and play areas.
+DOCUMENT KEY POINTS MASTERPLAN OPPORTUNITIES ASPECT GROUP City of Ryde Integrated Open Space Plan 2012 (cont'd) Conclusions made on current participation included: • highest participation across the City is in informal activities placing an emphasis on the need for all parts of the City to cater for walking, bushwalking, cycling and informal open space uses (eg. runabout, play, picnics, BBOs, etc); • the high level of social considerations for participation in leisure and recreation activities should be reflected in park design (ample seating, places to meet, plenty of shade, play opportunities).
+The demands and needs analysis identified amongst other conclusions: • unstructured recreation, especially walking, aerobics, cycling and swimming account for the highest level of physical activity participation in the City; • the natural environment is of high importance to the residents of the City; • seniors consider problems of gaining access to open space as their major concern (transport and distance to local open space); • factors that may change demand (and thus must be considered as changing needs) include climate change, the demography of new residents and communities, changing trends in recreation preference and changing economic conditions; • the capacity of existing parks requires to be extended if current recreation and leisure needs are to be better met; • a strategic approach to developing an extensive network of recreational and natural corridors will need to be addressed if the demand for walking, cycling and bushwalking needs are to be met, the natural values of the City are to be enhanced and access to local, district and regional open space is to be improved.
+The Plan includes an Open Space Structure Plan that identifies the Reserve as one of five principal bushland reserves and sited within a principal recreational link from Lane Cove River to the west to link with a north south link.
+The included Recreational Corridor Network Plan indicates that the Kunzea Walk along Buffalo Creek and the Stranger Creek Walk form pedestrian links within the corridor firm Lane Cove River to the west to link with a Provide facilities for walkers and passive users such as seating, shade and play areas.
 Facilities Sport and Recreation Strategy 2016-2026 The strategy identifies the Reserve as a Natural Area of unique ecological value that is maintained with minimal human intervention and is protected because of its significant ecological value for the Ryde Community.
 Possible recreation activities identified include bushwalking, running, Bushcare Programs, bird watching and provision of picnic areas.
 It goes on to note that increased recreational use of natural areas and bushland will required careful management and control to minimise harm to the habitat value of the City's natural areas.
-Proposed relevant actions include improving accessibility to and in picnic areas and to existing buildings.
+Proposed relevant actions include improving access links to open space and improving accessibility to and in picnic areas and to existing buildings.
 Increase recreational opportunities without causing impacts on the natural environment.